• Skip to main content

 • 10 – 15 minutes of your time

-1. Trace a Hole: Trace the outer edge of the magnifying glass or lens on the short side of the shoebox using a pen or a pencil.
+1. Trace Circular Opening: Trace the outer edge of the magnifying glass or lens on the short side of the shoebox using a pen or a pencil.

-Optional: At the back of the box, you can cut out a small hole for your phone’s power cord.
-So that you can charge the phone without taking it out of the box while you are still using the projector.
+Optional: At back of the box, you can cut out another small opening for the power cord.
+So that you can charge the phone without taking it out of the box while you are using the projector.

-3. Attach the Magnifying Glass: Attach the magnifying glass either onto the outside or inside of the shoebox.
-Tape the magnifying glass and make sure that it is held securely and there are no holes from which light can escape.
+3. Attach Magnifying Glass: Attach magnifying glass to the opening, either to outside or inside of the shoebox.
+Tape the magnifying glass and make sure that it is held securely and there are no gaps from which light can escape.

-5. Place the phone inside the shoebox: Place your phone on the back of the shoebox, exactly at the place which you had marked in step 4 above.
-You can place the phone on a stand or If you don’t have a stand you can make one for free using LEGO bricks.
+5. Place iPhone inside Shoebox: Place the Phone, exactly at the place that you had marked in step 4 above.
+You can place the phone on a stand or use LEGO bricks.

-6. Stop Rotation: In case you can recall from your physics class – The light gets flipped when it is made to pass through a lens, which means the picture from your phone will be projected upside down.
-Flipping the phone does not help, as the image flips back to its original orientation.
+6. Stop Rotation: The light gets flipped when it is made to pass through a lens, this means the picture from your phone will be projected upside down.

 7. Start Projecting: You can now start projecting images from your phone.
 If the projector is projecting images upside down, you can just flip your phone and it will project it right side up.

-In case the steps above were not clear, you can watch this video below from Buzzfeed to get more clarity.
+If above steps are not clear, you can watch this video below from Buzzfeed to get more clarity.

 How to Improve Picture Quality